basilnoor/Film-db-Project/README.md

 </p>
 <br>
 <p>
-  For a **video walkthrough** please refer to the youtube link below.
+  For a <b>video walkthrough</b> please refer to the youtube link below.
 Here I just go over the concepts of the project briefly.
 </p>

 <h3> Entity Relationship Diagram (ERD) </h3>